Diagram spaces, diagram spectra, and spectra of units: The equivalence of -spaces and -spaces

 \begin{theorem} The prolongation functor $\bbP \colon \bbI\sU \arr \cI\sU$ and the forgetful functor $\bbU \colon \cI \sU \arr \bbI \sU$ induce a Quillen equivalence of the stable model structures. \end{theorem} \begin{proof} $\bbU$ preserves fibrations by the characterization of fibrations given in Proposition \ref{characterize_rlp_K}.
-Stable acylic fibrations and level acyclic fibrations coincide and $\bbU$ preserves level equivalences, so $\bbU$ preserves stable acylic fibrations.
+Acylic fibrations and level acyclic fibrations coincide and $\bbU$ preserves level equivalences, so $\bbU$ preserves acylic fibrations.
 Thus $(\bbP, \bbU)$ is a Quillen adjunction.

-By \cite{hovey_model_categories}*{1.3.16}, $(\bbP, \bbU)$ is a Quillen equivalence if $\bbU$ reflects stable equivalences between fibrant objects and for cofibrant $\bbI$-spaces $X$, the composite is a stable equivalence.
-Suppose that $f \colon X \arr Y$ is a map of fibrant $\cI$-spaces such that $\bbU f$ is a stable equivalence.
-By Lemma \ref{fibrant_hocolim_lemma}, the vertical arrows in the following commutative diagram are equivalences:
+By \cite{hovey_model_categories}*{1.3.16}, $(\bbP, \bbU)$ is a Quillen equivalence if $\bbU$ detects weak equivalences between fibrant objects and for cofibrant $\bbI$-spaces $X$, the composite of the unit of the adjunction with the map induced by fibrant approximation $r \colon \bbP X \arr R \bbP X$ is a weak equivalence.
+Suppose that $f \colon X \arr Y$ is a map of fibrant $\cI$-spaces such that $\bbU f$ is a weak equivalence.
+By Lemma \ref{fibrant_hocolim_lemma}, the vertical arrows in the following commutative diagram are weak homotopy equivalences:

-Hence the top map is an equivalence, so $\bbU$ reflects stable equivalences between fibrant objects.
+Hence the top map is a weak homotopy equivalence, so $\bbU$ detects weak equivalences between fibrant objects.

-By Proposition \ref{eta_equiv}, $\eta$ is a stable equivalence, so we just need to show that $\bbU r$ is a stable equivalence.
+By Proposition \ref{eta_equiv}.(ii), $\eta$ is a weak homotopy equivalence, so we just need to show that $\bbU r$ is a weak homotopy equivalence.
 Consider the following commutative diagram: